Viewtracker – Analytics for Confluence vs. Confluenceβs built-in Analytics: A comparison

 Product Team

-The aim of this post is to compare the features of βAnalytics for Confluenceβ and βViewtracker – Analytics for Confluenceβ.
+This post aims to compare the features of “Analytics for Confluence” and “Viewtracker – Analytics for Confluence”.
 Both options have unique features and benefits, and it can be challenging to determine which one best fits your needs.
 In this article, we’ll compare the two analytics tools in depth to help you make an informed decision.

 Analytics for Confluence is a built-in feature for Confluence (Data Center and Cloud Premium & and Enterprise).

-βWhy even bother comparing the built-in analytics features to a 3rd-party app like Viewtracker, you might ask yourself?
+❓Why even bother comparing the built-in analytics features to a 3rd-party app like Viewtracker, you might ask yourself?
 While the built-in features from Analytics for Confluence may be sufficient for some companies, heavy Confluence users and administrators with specific analytics requirements have contacted bitvoodoo for more granular reports and additional features.
-Since 2010, bitvoodoo has developed many Viewtracker analytics features that differentiate the app from competitors and Confluenceβs built-in analytics.
+Since 2010, bitvoodoo has developed many Viewtracker analytics features that differentiate the app from competitors and Confluence’s built-in analytics.

 The following article will highlight the differences and similarities between the two Confluence analytics tools, displaying the features in tables structured by topic.

-π° Summary: Viewtracker vs. Analytics for Confluence
+🌰 Summary: Viewtracker vs. Analytics for Confluence

 Both Viewtracker and Analytics for Confluence track a wide range of metrics and generate reports to gain visibility into Confluence usage patterns.
 However, they have key differences that will be explained in depth later in this article.
 Here’s a quick summary:

-π Availability: Analytics for Confluence works for Confluence Data Center, Cloud Premium, and Cloud Enterprise plans and can be used at no additional cost.
+🌐 Availability: Analytics for Confluence works for Confluence Data Center, Cloud Premium, and Cloud Enterprise plans and can be used at no additional cost.
 These plans may not be affordable for small to medium-sized organizations with few Confluence users.
 In contrast, Viewtracker is available on the Atlassian Marketplace for companies of any size, but has to be paid for annually or monthly, depending on the deployment.

-π Data privacy: Both Viewtracker and Analytics for Confluence can restrict access to analytics reports.
+🔒 Data privacy: Both Viewtracker and Analytics for Confluence can restrict access to analytics reports.
 Viewtracker has various data privacy levels that can be adapted at all times.
 By using these levels and excluding sensitive user groups and spaces from tracking, Viewtracker admins can decide which data to collect in the first place.

-π€ Data export: The tracked Confluence data can be accessed via API and exported in both solutions.
-In Viewtracker Data Center, the collected view data can also be imported into other Confluence instances.
+📤 Data export: Tracked Confluence data is accessible via API and can be exported in both solutions.
+In Viewtracker Data Center, collected view data can also be imported into other Confluence instances.
+Additionally, it supports importing existing data from Confluence Analytics, ensuring continuity and preventing any loss of view data.

 Analytics for Confluence is a built-in feature for users on Confluence Data Center, Cloud Premium, and Cloud Enterprise.
 These options may not appeal to small to medium-sized organizations with few Confluence users.

-Confusion alert: There is also a product called Atlassian Analytics, an analytics suite presented by Atlassian in 2022.
+⚠️ Confusion alert: There is also a product called Atlassian Analytics, an analytics suite presented by Atlassian in 2022.
 This tool gathers insights from multiple Atlassian tools, mainly Jira and Bitbucket, and will also include Confluence insights in the future.
 However, the Atlassian Analytics suite is only available for Cloud Enterprise customers, and this post will not cover it further.

 Confluence Plan